rowangithub/DOrder/README.md

 Notes for Reviewers
 ===========

-The loop (numeric) program benchmarks are included in ./tests/folprograms/ directory.
+1. The loop (numeric) program benchmarks are included in ./tests/folprograms/ directory.

+        To try an example, run ./msolve.py -no_hoflag ./tests/folprograms/misc/popl07.ml

-The recursive (numeric) program benchmarks are included in ./tests/recursive/ directory and ./tests/dml/.
+2. The recursive (numeric) program benchmarks are included in ./tests/recursive/ directory and ./tests/dml/.
 The latter directory contains benchmarks for learning numeric properties over data structure programs.

+		To try an example, run ./msolve.py -no_hoflag ./tests/dml/bdd.ml

-The higher-order program benchmarks are included in ./tests/mochi/ ./tests/lists/ and ./tests/popl13/ directories.
+3. The higher-order program benchmarks are included in ./tests/mochi/ ./tests/lists/ and ./tests/popl13/ directories.

+		To try an example, run ./msolve.py -hoflag ./tests/mochi/amax.ml

-The data structure program benchmarks, for DOrder implementation, are included in ./tests/reachability/ directory.
+4. The data structure program benchmarks, for DOrder implementation, are included in ./tests/reachability/ directory.

+		To try an example, run ./msolve.py -no_hoflag -reachability ./tests/reachability/avl2.ml or ./msolve.py -no_hoflag -reachability ./tests/reachability/redblackset.ml

 At this stage, we are improving the algorithms for checking array programs.
 As a result, the evaluation on benchmarks under ./tests/array/ is not stable.